-(d) Provisions applicable to all Assistance Animals include:

-(1) A person with an Assistance Animal may also be covered by other legal obligations relating to Assistance Animals, such as the American with Disabilities Act, section 504 of the Rehabilitation Act, Civil Code section 51, and Government Code 11135, which include additional requirements or prohibitions relating to Assistance Animals, and may further restrict the nature and type of inquiry that may be made concerning assistance animals;

-(2) A person with an Assistance Animal shall not be required to pay any pet fee, additional rent, or other additional fee, including additional security deposit or liability insurance, in connection with the Assistance Animal;

-(3) A person with an Assistance Animal may be required to cover the costs of repairs for damage the animal causes to the Premises, excluding ordinary wear and tear;

-(4) A person may have more than one Assistance Animal.
-Each animal must be individually determined to meet the requirements in this Article.
-In subsequent requests, the Person considering the request may consider whether the cumulative impact of multiple animals in the same Dwelling Unit, constitutes an undue burden or fundamental alteration;

-(5) No breed, size, and weight limitations may be applied to an Assistance Animal (other than specific restrictions relating to miniature horses as service animals under the Americans with Disabilities Act);

-(6) Reasonable conditions may be imposed on the use of an Assistance Animal to ensure it is under the control of the individual with a disability or a person who may be assisting the individual with a disability, such as restrictions on waste disposal and animal behavior that may constitute a nuisance, so long as the conditions do not interfere with the normal performance of the animal's duties.
+- (d) Provisions applicable to all assistance animals include: - (1) An individual with an assistance animal may also be covered by other legal obligations relating to assistance animals, such as the American with Disabilities Act, section 504 of the Rehabilitation Act, Civil Code section 51 et seq., and Government Code 11135, which include additional requirements or prohibitions relating to assistance animals, and may further restrict the nature and type of inquiry that may be made concerning assistance animals; - (2) An individual with an assistance animal shall not be required to pay any pet fee, additional rent, or other additional fee, including additional security deposit or liability insurance, in connection with the assistance animal; - (3) An individual with an assistance animal may be required to cover the costs of repairs for damage the animal causes to the premises, excluding ordinary wear and tear; - (4) An individual may have more than one assistance animal.
+Each animal must be individually determined to meet the requirements in this article.
+When an individual already has a support animal as a reasonable accommodation and requests an additional support animal as a reasonable accommodation, the person considering the subsequent request may consider whether the cumulative impact of multiple animals in the same dwelling unit constitutes an undue burden or fundamental alteration; - (5) No breed, size, and weight limitations may be applied to an assistance animal (other than specific restrictions relating to miniature horses as service animals under the Americans with Disabilities Act); - (6) Reasonable conditions may be imposed on the use of an assistance animal to ensure it is under the control of the individual with a disability or an individual who may be assisting the individual with a disability, such as restrictions on waste disposal and animal behavior that may constitute a nuisance, so long as the conditions do not interfere with the normal performance of the animal's duties.
 For example, a leash requirement may interfere with the ability of a guide dog, signal dog, or service dog to assist an individual, in which case the animal may be under voice control or otherwise responsive.
-Similarly, a "no noise" requirement may interfere with a dog's job of barking to alert a blind person to a danger or someone at the door, but incessant barking all night long or when the person is not at home may violate reasonable restrictions relating to nuisance.
+Similarly, a "no noise" requirement may interfere with a dog's job of barking to alert a blind individual to a danger or someone at the door, but incessant barking all night long or when the individual is not at home may violate reasonable restrictions relating to nuisance.
 Any such conditions may not be more restrictive than those imposed upon other animals on the property;